The $5,000,000 Counterfeiting Plot: Synopsis

 A member of a counterfeiting gang gives a forged note to his daughter.
 When she spends it on a dress the note ends up in the hands of the secret service, who then bring the entire gang to justice.

 Cast

+Censorship

+The Chicago Board of Censors rejected the film in its entirety, refusing to grant a permit.
+The reasons given were for the repeated scenes of counterfeiting, a government official accepting a bribe, and detectives endeavoring to induce someone to commit a crime.

+Preservation

+With no holdings located in archives, The $5,000,000 Counterfeiting Plot is considered a lost film.